SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

-The ``init(name: String)`` initializer from the ``Food`` class is provided as a *designated* initializer, because it ensures that all of the stored properties of a new ``Food`` instance are fully initialized.
+The ``init(name: String)`` initializer from the ``Food`` class is provided as a *designated* initializer, because it ensures that all stored properties of a new ``Food`` instance are fully initialized.
 The ``Food`` class does not have a superclass, and so the ``init(name: String)`` initializer does not need to call ``super.init()``